gitter-badger/UniBt/README.md

 If the formal version(or development has been a lot of versions) is released, this repository is moving to **GitHub**.

-UniBt - Behavior Trees of UE4 style for Unity
+UniBt - UE4 style Behavior Trees for Unity
 =========================================================
 **Welcome to the UniBt source code!**